sylhare/sylhare.github.io/_posts/2024/2024-03-26-Load-test-with-k6.md

 ---
 layout: post
-title: load test with k6
+title: Load test with k6
 color: rgb(125, 100, 255)
-tags: [open-source]
+tags: [open source]
 ---

 [K6][1] made by [Grafana][2] is an open-source load testing tool which offers the ability to write scenarios to simulate